University of Arizona

 I focus on collecting both physical and physiological plant measurements at the Maricopa Agricultural Center, primarily using the LiCOR LI-6400xt portable photosynthesis system, to support the development of ecophysiological models for understanding heat and drought stress.
 I also aid in other tasks to support the research we do here at MAC incluidng planting, maintaining fields, and other types of data collection.
 I am eager to learn more about agriculture and excited to get some experience.

-I hold a B.S. in Biological and Agricultural Engineering and serve as the on-site engineer for the TERRA-REF robotic field scanner.
-I have done previous work in high-throughput phenotyping while I was obtaining my degree at Texas A&M University as well as the International Crop Research Institute for the Semi-Arid Tropics (ICRISAT).
-My interests lie mainly in sensors and robotics but my skills are often needed for many additional tasks to support the research operations at the Maricopa Agricultural Center.
+I earned an M.S. in Systems Engineering from the University of Arizona and a B.S. in Biological and Agricultural Engineering from Texas A&M University.
+Since 2018, I’ve served as the lead engineer for the Maricopa Field Scanner Sensing Platform, originally part of the Department of Energy ARPA-E TERRA-REF project.
+I have done previous work in high-throughput phenotyping while I was obtaining my Bachelor’s degree at Texas A&M University as well as the International Crop Research Institute for the Semi-Arid Tropics (ICRISAT).
+My interests lie mainly in sensors and robotics, operations research, and reliability engineering, but my skills are often needed for many additional tasks to support the research operations at the Maricopa Agricultural Center and further afield.

 After graduating from Pacific Lutheran University with a bachelor’s degree in biology, I joined the University of Arizona’s Plant Science PhD program.
 My research interest lies in how plants sense and respond to their environment.
 As the world population continues to grow, arable land is diminishing.
 These conditions collectively threaten crop yields and food security across the globe.
 I hope to study emerging phenotyping technologies that could one day help accelerate plant breeding to meet growing food demands.